Gentle relief for stress, tension in the head area, and jaw tightness

 Neck and shoulders

-The focus initially is on the area that runs from the base of the skull along the side of the neck toward the shoulder joint.
-This is where an important part of the trapezius muscle is located, which is often heavily strained by stress and tension.
-Many people unconsciously “raise their shoulders” when they are under pressure, leaving the neck in a constant state of readiness.
+The treatment first focuses on the area running from the base of the skull along the sides of the neck toward the shoulder joint.
+This is where an important part of the trapezius muscle is located, which is often heavily affected by stress and tension.
+Many people “unknowingly raise their shoulders” when they are under pressure, leaving the neck in a constant state of readiness.

-With gentle stretches and various hands-on techniques, this area is treated carefully, helping the body release tension and allow for greater freedom of movement.
+With gentle stretches and various massage techniques, this area is treated with care so that the body is supported in releasing tension and allowing greater freedom of movement.
 This can have a positive effect on sensations of heaviness or pressure in the head area.

 Face and jaw

-Afterwards, I focus on the many small muscles in the face and around the jaw.
-Especially with nighttime teeth grinding or “clenched teeth” during the day, a great deal of tension can build up here without it being consciously noticed at first.
+I then turn to the many small muscles in the face and around the jaw.
+Especially with nighttime teeth grinding or “clenched teeth” during the day, a great deal of tension can build up here without initially being noticed.

 With mindful, slow techniques on the cheeks, along the jawline, around the mouth, and at the temples and forehead, these areas are gently relaxed.
 Many people find it very relieving when the jaw area feels softer and freer.

-To finish, the scalp and back of the head are gently massaged.
-Light pulling and circular movements on the scalp can help promote a feeling of openness and relaxation in the head.
-The combination of neck, head, and jaw massage helps many people release tension in the head and facial area, shift from thinking back into feeling, and become calmer on the inside.
+To conclude, the scalp and the back of the head are gently massaged.
+Light pulling and circular movements on the scalp can help create a feeling of spaciousness and relaxation in the head.
+The combination of neck, head, and jaw massage helps many people release tension in the head and face area.
+This makes it easier to shift from thinking back into sensing and to become calmer inwardly.
+A final gentle stretch of the neck completes the treatment before you move into the resting phase.

 A final, gentle stretch of the neck completes the treatment before you move into the resting period.